Being prepared to say No allows you to have a three-stage approach when faced with typical upsetting situations.

 You: ‘I’ve made it clear I don’t like your questions.
 Let’s leave it and enjoy our dinner!
 Thanks.’

-(The last statement may include: ‘no, stop it, enough, shut up, go away, leave me alone’ etc.)
+(Your final statement may include: ‘no, stop it, enough, shut up, go away, leave me alone’ etc.)

 Having a plan that you’ve thought through and that you like will give you the confidence to say No.